kt3k/subclass/README.md

 > ES5 subtyping utility

-- class extension by a function, not by an object literal (as a lot of others do)
+- class extension by a function, not by an object literal (as other libs do)
 - support of instanceof class detection
 - setting prototype.constructor properly
 - parent method call support